FIFA 10: Commercial

 and a 89% aggregate rating on GameRankings.
 The first review was a 9/10 from PlayStation Official Magazine (UK), commenting "This not only plays the best on-the-pitch football of any FIFA title, but it has an incredibly smart and compelling way of tying it all together, too.
 Brilliant, again."IGN UK gave the game a rating of 9.3/10 for both PlayStation 3 and Xbox 360 versions commenting "One of the most refined, polished and compelling takes on the beautiful game – and arguably of any given sport.
 While this year's improvements might seem slight on paper, each one is perfectly pitched and works together to create an experience that's an improvement on last year's game in every conceivable way."GameSpot gave it a 9/10, saying "FIFA 10 offers the best gameplay in the series' history and includes even more features and game modes to boot."
 It also earned the "Editor's Choice Award" for both PlayStation 3 and Xbox 360 versions.

 The Wii version was given an 84% rating by Official Nintendo Magazine praising the exclusive art style and game boosters.
 Shortly after release, the Xbox 360 and PlayStation 3 versions of FIFA 10 came in for some criticism for containing various bugs, mostly related to the game's Manager Mode.
 A downloadable patch was issued in mid October to fix issues ranging from players being sold without permission to connection problems online.

+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded FIFA 10 with "Sports Game of the Year".